 Skip to main content

-The first Roman fort at Cardiff was probably established at the end of the 50s AD, on a strategic site that afforded easy access to the sea.
-The original intention was presumably to help subdue the local tribe’s people, who were known as the Silures.
-Archaeological excavations have indicated that a series of four forts, each a different size, occupied the present site at different times.
-The final fort was built in stone and impressive remains of these Roman walls can still be seen today.
-After the fall of the Roman Empire the fort may well have been abandoned, although the settlement outside remained and likely took its name from Caer-Taff, meaning fort on the Taff.
+The Romans first built a fort at Cardiff at the end of the 50s AD, occupying a strategic river crossing that afforded easy access to the sea.
+Archaeological excavations have indicated that a series of four forts, each a different size, occupied the site at different times.

 History - The Normans